 - Windows 10 October 2020 Update (20H2) [LT] – 35 (new), was hoping for this to go higher as i have reposted it on LinkedIn, and it has 113 views there.
 But i guess not every one actually clicks on a link to go and read the article.

 As i could predict many older Windows 10 or WSUS posts dropped from the top.
 And new one about 2004 version of Windows 10 only gathered 25 views.
 That one movie review that shot to the sky last year because it was scheduled on a local TV and people were looking for information on it, of course it is nowhere to be seen this time around.
 The most popular Microsoft 365 news post was from February 3d (24 views).
 My home page received similar number of views (452).
-WSUS tag on the other hand went through the rough – 636 (+520).
+WSUS tag on the other hand went through the roof – 636 (+520).
 Technology and Board Games category go toe to toe (55 and 54).

 Matomo for some reason shows every other visit as coming from US (even when it is LT, UK or something else), so it can’t be trusted.
 And i had a gap in Google Analytics data.
 So this time will not post how views are segmented by countries.
 As usual most views are from Lithuania and US is close second.